svkucheryavski/mdatoolsm.gitbook/chapter3/text.md

 The toolbox has a special object, which can be used to build a sequence of preprocessing methods and then use it either for preprocessing of original data or provide it as a preprocessing module to a model.
 In the latter case, every time the model is applied to a new data the data will be preprocessed first.
 In this chapter a brief description of the methods with several examples will be shown.

 The general syntax is following.
 First one creates and empty preprocessing object.
 Then add or remove methods by using methods `add('name', param1, param2, ...)` or `remove('name', param1, param2, ...`).

-Let us start with simple preprocessing, which include centering and standardization.
+Let us show how all these work using two simple preprocessing methods — centering and standardization.

 ## Autoscaling